-Heathcote East OSHC is a not-for-profit and the Heathcote East Public School P&C are the Approved Provider.
-Partners in OSHC are an organisation contracted by the Approved Provider to manage the day to day running of the Service on their behalf.
+Heathcote East OSHC is a not-for-profit and the Heathcote East Public-School P&C are the Approved Provider.
+Partners in OSHC are an organisation contracted by the Approved Provider to assist with managing the day to day running of the Service on their behalf.
 Daily administration tasks are completed by the Service Co-ordinator and overseen by the manager appointed by Partners in OSHC.
 The family accounts are managed by Partners in OSHC.

-Fiona Sopovski is the Nominated Supervisor and Educational Leader of HEPS OSHC.
-Catherine Wong is the Assistant Co-ordinator and Responsible Person.
-In the absence of Fiona or Catherine, there are qualified casual educators who are qualified to be the Responsible Person for the shift.
+Nicole Mellios is the Co-ordinator and Responsible Person at HEPS OSHC each afternoon.
+Julie Vincent is the Assistant Co-Ordinator and is the Responsible Person each morning.
+Fiona Sopovski is the Educational Leader.
+In the absence of Nicole, Julie, or Fiona are qualified casual educators who are the Responsible Person for the shift.

-There are two Parent Representatives on the HEPS P&C who represent the OSHC Service during the P&C meetings.
+There is a Parent Representative as part of the HEPS P&C who represents the OSHC Service during the P&C meetings.